crawl/sequell/docs/listgame.md

              `t0.10` selects the 0.10 tourney (2012a).

 14. Milestone Types:
-    In !lm queries ONLY (i.e. not in !lg, !hs, etc.) you may use the milestone type as a keyword:
+    In !lm queries ONLY (i.e. not in !lg) you may use the milestone type as a keyword:

     `abyss.enter` `abyss.exit` `rune` `orb` `ghost`, etc.